douglasvmo/graphql-server-boilerplate/README.md

 - [mongoose](https://mongoosejs.com/)

 ## Result
-This GraphQL service works, is an server side application where "Users" make a "Posts", this interation is delivery by GraphQL as a app need in yor request.
+This GraphQL service works, is an server side application where "Users" make a "Posts", this interation is delivery by GraphQL as a app need in your requests.